RemiBou/remibou.github.io/_posts/2020-7-23-SOLID-are-not-rules-but-guidelines.md

 The law of Demeter is quite easy to explain : in a method Do in a class Foo you can only do the following :
 - change state of Foo (private fields)
 - call a method on any parameter of Do
-- call a method on any variable instanciated inside Do
+- call a method on any variable instantiated inside Do
 - call a method on any fields of Foo

 To apply this in C# it's quite easy : stop making properties setter public !